ggrocca/eggmake/README.md

 		egg_SOURCES := main.cpp module.cpp again_cpluplus.cc and_plain_C_too.c

-* If your sources are to be found in directories different from the working where the makefile is, add them to `egg_SOURCE_PATH`.
+* If your sources are to be found in directories different from the working directory where the makefile is, add them to `egg_SOURCE_PATH`.
 Do not add directory names to `SOURCES`.
 There is no need to add the working directory, and relative paths start from there.
 For example:

 		egg_SOURCE_PATH := common_modules/ features/baz/ features/foo/
+		<...>
 		egg_SOURCE_PATH += ../../veryfar/tree/with/othercode

 * Optionally, customize your preprocessor and compiler flags.
 See a very rough example in `examples/flags/Makefile`). `egg_FLAGS` flags are always used, and you can add there any custom directive, include or define: